TheoreticalEcosystemEcology/coocNotInteract/README.md

 ```R
 scr_arg1()
 ```

-If you want to execute the entire analysis (for all arguments), use
+To execute the entire analysis (for all arguments), use

 ```R
 pipeline()